-2017 NC Special Olympics Summer Games kicks off in Raleigh :: WRAL.com
+2017 NC Special Olympics summer games kicks off in Raleigh :: WRAL.com

-Raleigh, N.C. — The 2017 North Carolina Special Olympics Summer Games began Friday night with the opening ceremony in Reynolds Coliseum on NC State University’s campus.
+Raleigh, N.C. — The 2017 North Carolina Special Olympics summer games kicked off Friday night with the opening ceremony in Reynolds Coliseum on North Carolina State University’s campus.

 Law enforcement officers carried the Flame of Hope across North Carolina before lighting the cauldron at the opening ceremony.